Harry-young-0/GeTAP/README.md

 ### LD-Link token
 This program uses the LDlink web server which requires a unique token to run.
 This is easily obtained by following this link: [https://ldlink.nih.gov/?tab=apiaccess](https://ldlink.nih.gov/?tab=apiaccess)

-Currently saying teh URL is out of date (yellow warning box).
+Currently saying the URL is out of date (yellow warning box).
 Ignore this.

 ### Download and install R and RStudio: